madcountess/lockhartblog/WIP/postz/2020-11-25-radicalization.md

 We are driven to danger because complacency isn't safety.
 Safety in the presence of oppressive forces isn't safety, it's complacency.
 Complacency within a market society is the comfort of the oppressor being spread to the preferred group.
-Complacency is knowing the oppression won't fall upon your shoulders.
+Complacency is the expectation that oppression won't fall upon your shoulders.
 We tire of complacency because that oppression falls upon the shoulders of our friends.
 Our families.
 Our species.